 FAQs Smoothbeam® Laser

 The Smoothbeam laser has been FDA approved for treating active acne, acne scars and fine lines.
-Some studies have shown up to 90% improvement after 3-4 treatments for acne with results lasting at least 18 months in most patient.
-Acne scars, one of the most challenging problems in dermatology, also improve an average of 50-60% with long lasting results after a series of treatments.
+Some studies have shown up to 90% improvement after 3-4 treatments for acne with results lasting at least 18 months.
+Acne scars, one of the most challenging problems in dermatology, also improve up to 50-60% with long lasting results after a series of treatments.
 Flesh colored bumps called sebaceous hyperplasia can also be improved with the Smoothbeam.

 Each pulse of light treats approximately the size of a pencil eraser.
 These spots may turn pink to slightly red.
 There may be slight swelling under the eyes after the treatment.
 Cover makeup can generally be used after 24 hours.